Additional Vital Signs: Blood Pressure

 Try listening with the bell instead of the diaphragm.

 Good quality stethoscopes help but are not essential.
-A cheap plastic set will do you no favors but the Adscope 641 Sprague at less than £10.00 is fine for the occasional user or team medic bag.
+A cheap plastic set will do you no favors but basic stethoscope for less than £30.00 is fine for the occasional user or team medic bag.
 Unless you are able to interpret cardiac and respiratory sounds there is no need to spend more than this.

 Practice.